CyberCookie/siegel/client_core/store/README.md

 storeUpdate(Date.now())

-//or to use inside some component subscribing this store to it. const Component = () => {
+//or by subscribing to the store in some component. const Component = () => {
-    // subscribe on store changes
+    // subscribe to the store changes
     const [ state, actions ] = useStore()

-    // reset store to inital state anytime useLayoutEffect(() => {
+    // reset store to inital state anytime if needed useLayoutEffect(() => {
         return () => { reset() }
     }, [])